Saying thanks makes good business sense

 Often one of the first things our customers ask us is "does sending thank you videos make financial sense"?

-It's a very good question, as ultimately it takes time to record a video for each of your customers thanking them for their order.
+It's a very good question, as ultimately it takes time (only a minute with our app though) to record a video for each of your customers thanking them for their order.

 We ran the numbers, and sanity checked them with a handful of our customers.
 So although yours will be different, we're confident these will be well inside the ball park.